ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 In that case, the admission will be based on the score of Exercise 0.

 Exercise 0 serves two purposes:
-- Admit students who are sufficiently motivated for the course.
+- For us to admit students who are sufficiently motivated for the course.
-- Gauge your readiness for the course.
+- For you to gauge your own readiness for the course.

+The timeline for registration is as follows:
+- Now-20 October 2022: Check time & location for the course.
+- 21 October 2022: Attend the first lecture.
+- 21-27 October 2022: Work on Exercise 0 & submit.
+- 28 October 2022: We finalise the list of students for the TML course.

 ### Grading policy